Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Introduction

-In this section, we aim to showcase two demonstrator examples of multifunctional metacrystals.
-As discussed above, to effectively discretize the angular space in the $xz$-plane, we need to allow a sufficiently large number of diffraction orders.
-Without the loss of generality, we choose a periodicity of $D=4.2\lambda$, which enables us to achieve 9 diffraction channels for normal incidence or 8 and 9 for the considered oblique illuminations.
-For the first demonstrator, we require lossless operation and consider 6 functionalities chosen arbitrarily (but respecting energy conservation and reciprocity) that must be satisfied simultaneously.
-In this example, the permittivity of the materials is assumed to be purely real.
+For this demonstrator, we require lossless operation and consider 6 functionalities chosen arbitrarily (but respecting energy conservation and reciprocity) that must be satisfied simultaneously.
+The number of simultaneous functionalities is not fundamentally limited.
+A larger number typically requires a metacrystal with larger thickness (see Supplementary Section 1.1).
+The permittivity of the materials is assumed to be purely real.
 The 6 functionalities are shown in Fig.~\ref{fig:fig_gen}(a) using three incidence planes (blue, green, and red) separated along the $y$-direction for visual clarity.
-In each plane, the desired routing of waves for two polarizations (TE and TM) is shown.
+In each plane, the desired control of waves for two polarizations (TE and TM) is shown.
 We aim that for incident signals at $0^\circ$, the TE and TM polarizations are reflected into the $n=+4$ and $n=+1$ diffraction channels, respectively, as indicated with yellow and purple arrows in Fig.~\ref{fig:fig_gen}(a).
 This configuration corresponds to a polarization-selective anomalous reflection splitter.
 On the other hand, for an incident angle of $20^\circ$, the TE (white arrow) and TM (green arrow) signals are directed towards positive and negative diffraction channels, that is, the $n=+2$ and $n=-4$ channels, respectively.
 For the last two functionalities, we require polarization-independent anomalous reflection towards the $-1$-st diffraction order when TE and TM signals are incident at $45^\circ$.
 Importantly, the incident angles ($0^\circ$, $20^\circ$, and $45^\circ$) were chosen completely arbitrarily.
 This example thus illustrates that we can select the angles of arrival from different transmitters independently.